The Land Grabbers by Patricia, Laramiekid_2000

 "Jess, don't-"

-But Slim's warning was too late.
-Jess was running.
-Bullets just barely missed him as he raced across the street.
-Mort joined in the fight as the butt of his rifle broke another window so he could get a better aim.
+the butt of his rifle broke another window so he could get a better aim.
 He then began firing rapidly trying to cover Jess as he dodged bullets.

-Slim and Mort fired a round of bullets before reloading.
-Jess made it to the alley way across the street.
-Jess signaled to Slim across the street.
+street.
 Slim's eyes quickly traveled the length of the street.
 Suddenly Slim pointed his gun and fired.
-The man on top of the hotel roof fell to the ground.
-Slim had hit his mark.
-This gun man lay dead with blood soaking his shirt a deep red.
-More bullets rang out.
+The man on top of the hotel roof fell to

 "Chet's got some of his hands in town," Mort yelled.
 Mort killed the next man, firing two shots.
-The second had hit the man in the chest, knocking him backwards.
+The second had hit the man in the chest,

 The town grew silent.